Phil-Elliott/Barbershop/README.md

           - I had to write a lot of CSS to make this responsive.
 I'm not too sure how normal that is.

 Time
-  - This took me a total of 3 days and averaged around 5hrs of a day, so I will say it took me around a total of 15hrs.
+  - This took me a total of 3 days and I averaged around 5hrs a day, so I will say it took me around a total of 15hrs.